-Shipt Grocery Delivery Service: Is it Worth the Added Cash for Convenience?
+Shipt Review: Is It Worth the Added Cash for Convenience?

 When I first heard about grocery-delivery services popping up in my area, I thought it was an amazing idea.
 I’ll be the first to admit it: I despise grocery shopping.
 It’s right there on the top of my list of adulting chores I’d rather not do.

 So, if I were to sign up for any extra subscription services (on top of Netflix, Hulu and Amazon Prime), then a grocery-delivery service would be it.
-But, before I had a chance to give it a try, I had already talked myself out of it.
+But, before I had a chance to review a service like Shipt, I had already talked myself out of it.
 I convinced myself that grocery delivery was a luxury I couldn’t afford and shamed myself for being so lazy that I would actually pay someone to do my grocery shopping.